 We all have some kind of pre-conceived ideas of what parenthood may look like, or how it works — to some, a child having a tantrum can be deemed as naughty behavior, whereas it is merely a part of the child’s cognitive and behavioral development, and perfectly normal.
 My image of Sienna mid-tantrum, for example, is an attempt to share a glimpse of the reality of these significant stages of parenthood - to offer reassurance to both existing parents and parents-to-be.

-Ultimately, the aim of the project is to offer a truthful insight into the lives and personal feelings of eleven Mothers.
+Ultimately, the project aims to offer a truthful insight into the lives and personal feelings of eleven Mothers.
 It brings with it an open awareness of different aspects of the parenting journey that can benefit many.

 At first, you can see the mothers concentrating hard to perfect their yoga pose during pregnancy; holding an air of slight apprehension of the unknown - the homogeneous thoughts of every expectant mother.